kyma-project/api-gateway/docs/user/tutorials/01-36-expose-workload-noauth-k3d.md

 This tutorial is a continuation of the [Kyma Quick Install guide](https://kyma-project.io/02-get-started/01-quick-install.html).
 It shows how to expose an unsecured instance of the HTTPBin Service on your k3d cluster and call its endpoints.

-> [!WARNING]
-> Exposing a workload to the outside world is a potential security vulnerability, so be careful.
-In a production environment, always secure the workload you expose with [JWT](./01-40-expose-workload-jwt.md).

 ## Prerequisites

 - You have completed the See [Quick Install](https://kyma-project.io/02-get-started/01-quick-install.html) and have a running k3d cluster with Istio and API Gateway modules.